Cindy Crawford’s Daughter, Kaia Gerber, Flaunts Cleavage In Super-Tight Black Dress On Instagram

 “Talk about a point of reference!
 If anyone had a point of reference, I definitely did and one of the best ones,” she said at Vogue‘s recent Forces For Change event.
 “For me [modeling] wasn’t a foreign world to go into and I felt like I understood it.
 I knew what I was kind of getting into.”

-Kaia recently turned 18 years old but she has been building her credentials in the fashion world since she was 16.
+Kaia recently turned 18-years-old, but she has been building her credentials in the fashion world since she was 16.

-According to the modeling photos she has posted on Instagram, she has previously walked the runway for brands like Longchamp, Tom Ford, Proenza Schouler, and Marc Jacobs to name a few.
+According to the modeling photos she has posted on Instagram, she has previously walked the runway for brands like Longchamp, Tom Ford, Proenza Schouler, and Marc Jacobs, to name a few.
 Vogue reports that she has also modeled for Saint Laurent, Prada, and Chanel.

-She has a Vogue cover under her belt as well, the cover of the October 2019’s British Vogue to be exact.
-In the interview, she confessed that although she has the career of a superstar high-fashion model when she’s at home it’s a whole different story.
-She’s also single and claims that her schedule doesn’t allow for romance at this time.
+She has a Vogue cover under her belt as well — October 2019’s British Vogue, to be exact.
+In the interview, she confessed that although she has the career of a superstar high-fashion model, when she’s at home it’s a whole different story.
+She is also single and claims that her schedule doesn’t allow for romance at this time.

 “I have backgammon at my house, and that’s all a girl needs.
 When I’m home, I’m living the life of a 70-year-old woman,” she admitted.